HenningSte/venomed-npc-tracker/README.md

-# Venom NPC Tracker
+# Venomed NPC Tracker
 This plugin keeps track of venomed NPCs and modifies their menu entries to make it easier to differentiate between venomed and unvenomed NPCs.

-There is an option to integrate this with the Monster Menu HP plugin to show the venom status and remaining HP at the same time.
+There is an option to integrate this with the Monster Menu HP plugin to show venom status and remaining HP at the same time.
-If you wish to override the Monster Menu HP display, it is recommended to set the display mode to "both".
+If you wish to instead override the Monster Menu HP display colours, it is recommended to set the display mode to "both".
 ## Features
 - Highlights venomed NPCs in the menu via a configurable colour and optional suffix.
 - Option to integrate with Monster Menu HP plugin to show venom status alongside HP